alabamenhu/LanguageTag/README.md

 under the terms of the Artistic License Version 2.
 Examples (in the documentation, in tests or distributed as separate files) can be considered public domain.

+## “Unless noted otherwise”

+The resources file “language-subtag-registry” is comes from [IANA](https://www.iana.org/assignments/language-subtag-registry).
+I do not currently distribute it because I am not aware of its exact license.
+If it is available in a permissive license, please let me know and I will distribute a copy.
+In the meantime, I will include a parsed and reduced version that holds only the necessary data in a more quickly parseable format.